 Ease of Immigration: It is easy to get a Canadian Student Visa, and you can even apply for permanent residency post completion of your program.
 The process is pretty much simple and easy to follow.

 Opportunities and Possibilities: Canadian business schools give a lot of importance to academics and several avenues where students can showcase their creativity and other skill sets.

-Health care service: The provincial health care system in Canada comprises of basic and preventive medical services, as well as emergency care.
+Health care service: The provincial health care system in Canada comprises of primary and preventive medical facilities, as well as emergency care.
 As an international student with a valid study visa, you should be eligible for a provincial health care card so that you may make use of these services.
 As an international student studying in Canada, it is always advised to purchase private health insurance before your trip, to make sure you are covered in all cases.

 Work while study; On the Canadian student visa, you have the permission of working for 20 hours/week of a paid job.
-However this is the maximum number of hours, and you are free to work for a lesser number of hours.
+However, this is the maximum number of hours, and you are free to work for a lesser number of hours.
 You can work in cafes, restaurants and coffee shops; retail stores like clothing or sports goods stores; lifeguard or swimming instructor at a college swimming pool or beach; bookstores, library, etc. If you are multilingual, you can work as a translator.
 As Canada is a multicultural society, the services of a translator are widely required.

 - Ontario Graduate Scholarship (OGS) Program